These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

 Step 4: Use your needle and thread to stitch your funnel opening closed.

-Now we’re going to make a cute and functional case for your bag.
-This part is optional and in no way affects the functionality but for the sake of cleanliness, I highly recommend it.
+Now, we’re going to make a cute and functional case for your bag.
+This part is optional and in no way affects the functionality, but I highly recommend it for the sake of cleanliness.

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net